ERPMan's Computer Tips for Windows page: [part 2]

 least IE 5.0 or higher is already installed.
 Follow the directions carefully.
 If you are doing this under WinME, use

-doing this with WinME, you can re-enable 'Statemgr' from the MSCONFIG tool.
+this with WinME, you can re-enable 'Statemgr' from the MSCONFIG tool.

 Method 1 - Installing WMP 6.4 with the IE 5.01 or 5.5 setup program: